What is a Vape Injury?

 Further, research presented at the American Stroke Association’s International Stroke Conference also linked e-cigarette use to a higher risk of stroke than non-users.

 Here are some examples of people affected by vape-related seizures or strokes:

 - In 2019, a 15-year-old girl claimed she developed seizures from vaping.
 Her parents filed a lawsuit against JUUL Labs and tobacco company Phillip Morris.
-The lawsuit claims that JUUL had not properly warned consumers of the amount of nicotine in its products and that the company targeted teenagers through their marketing and flavored e-liquids.
+The lawsuit claims that JUUL had not properly warned consumers of the amount of nicotine in its products and that the company targeted teenagers through its marketing and flavored e-liquids.

 - In 2017, a teenager suffered a massive stroke after regularly vaping for two years.
 He had to spend more than 100 days in the hospital and needed three brain surgeries.
 As of 2019, he still suffers from partial paralysis, speech problems, and difficulty speaking.

 - In 2018, another teenager suffered a seizure that he blamed on his vape addiction, according to USA Today.
 During the six-minute seizure, he began foaming at the mouth, and his lips turned purple.
 After the seizure, he spent almost 40 days rehabilitating for nicotine addiction.

 Vape Battery Explosion Injuries

 As seen in various recent news reports, defective e-cigarette batteries can overheat and explode without warning.

 - Broken bones and teeth: In 2019, a teenager’s jaw was broken after a vape pen exploded in his mouth.
 The explosion knocked out several of his teeth.
 In a similar case from 2018, a man’s jaw broke in three places after a battery explosion.
 He lost almost all of his teeth, with only a few molars remaining.